Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning: Experimental Results

-In Figure \ref{t5_rewards}, when T5 models are tuned with RL, we observe better sample efficiency with faster reward acquisitions.
-The starting checkpoint's reward on the validation set is lower than the AQA baseline model, but the reward grows quickly after a few epochs.
-The reward curves for policy gradient (PG) approaches eventually start to drop, and the self-critical (SC) approaches turn flat.
-In addition, when the gradient is tracked, its norm becomes large.
-We think this is due to RL algorithms taking steps in bad directions and not able to recover.
-Note that we are looking at the reward curves on the validation set rather than the training set to evaluate generalization.
-The reward curves on the training set do not drop, which means that overfitting can occur in the RL stage for T5 models.
+In Figure \ref{t5_rewards}, when QRT5 models are tuned with RL, we observe better sample efficiency with faster reward acquisition.
+QRT5's reward on the validation set is initially lower than the AQA baseline model.
+As RL progresses, the reward grows quickly after a few epochs.
+The reward curves for PG methods do eventually drop, and the SC methods turn flat.
+When the gradient is tracked, its norm becomes large.
+We suppose this is due to RL optimization taking steps in adverse directions and not able to recover.
+Note that we track the reward curves on the validation set rather than the training set to evaluate generalization.
+The training set reward curves do not drop, which suggests that overfitting can occur in the RL stage for T5 models.
 When the reward drops on the dev set, we observe the model produces more repetitions similar to AQA, losing query fluency.
 Changing the learning rate scheduler, entropy hyperparameters, or learning rates do not resolve this issue.
-Therefore, we pick the best-performing PG model with dev set F1 score around 0.37 as our model for qualitative analysis in the Appendix.
-Although the T5 model cannot train for longer without sacrificing rewards, it learns almost 3 times quicker than the GNMT model and reaches a comparable QA performance with only 0.01 difference in F1 as the AQA reformulator eventually reaches 0.38 dev F1 score after 9-days of training on a single Tesla T4 GPU.
+Therefore, we pick the best-performing PG model with dev set F1 score around 0.37 as our model for qualitative analysis in Section \ref{qualitative_comparison}.
+Although the T5 model cannot train for longer without sacrificing rewards, it learns almost 3 times faster than the AQA model and reaches a comparable QA performance with only 0.01 difference in F1 as AQA reformulator eventually reaches 0.38 dev F1 score after 9 days of training on a single Tesla T4 GPU.